DEVANSHM15/Crop-Yield-Prediction/README.md

 This project provides a machine learning-based solution for crop recommendation and yield prediction.
 It consists of:
-A Flask web application (app.py) that serves predictions via API A Jupyter notebook (SaveModels.ipynb) for training and saving models
+A Flask web application (app.py) that serves predictions via API A Jupyter notebook (SaveModels.ipynb) for training and saving models Also we have used multiple set of training models

 Pre-trained models and preprocessing objects
 File Descriptions
 Core Files
 app.py: Flask application that provides:
-Web interface for user input
+Web interface for user input(Using HTML&CSS)
 API endpoint (/predict) for crop recommendations and yield predictions Integration with pre-trained models